-My portfolio represents more than three decades in film journalism, and professional writing.
+My portfolio of work represents more than three decades in film journalism and professional writing.
 I’ve been writing regularly in the public domain since 1987.

-This segued into lecturing in cinema and cultural studies at the University of Wollongong over four years, during which I initiated a festival of Australian film shorts.
+I lectured in cinema and cultural studies at the University of Wollongong for four years from 1990, when I also initiated a festival of Australian short film.

-Over the years, my work has been commissioned by numerous media outlets, including Metro, Metro Education, Anne Summers Reports, The Australian, Cinema Papers, Filmnews, Media Information Australia, Australian-Canadian Studies and Black & White magazine.
+My work has been commissioned by media Metro, Metro Education, Anne Summers Reports, The Australian, Cinema Papers, Filmnews, Media Information Australia, Australian-Canadian Studies and Black & White magazine.

-Much of the material published here at my writer’s site was originally printed in the Canberra Times, to which I contributed each week between 1997 and 2017.
+Much of the material published here was commissioned by The Canberra Times, to which I contributed each week between 1997 and 2017.